Agung Laksono: Political career

 Laksono would go on to serve as Minister of Youth and Sports in the Development Cabinet VII in the government of President Suharto.
 In 1999, he entered the People's Representative Council.
 In 2004, he replaced Akbar Tandjung as Speaker of the People's Representative Council, going to serve from 2004 until 2009.

 He was appointed by President Susilo Bambang Yudhoyono as Coordinating Minister for People's Welfare from 2009 until 2014.
-On 7 December 2012, he was appointed to serve as Acting Minister of Youth and Sports replacing Andi Mallarangeng, following Andi's resignation over alleged corruption case of the Hambalang sports facility construction project in Bogor, West Java.
-Being succeeded by Roy Suryo.
-On 28 May 2014, he was also appointed as Acting Minister of Religious Affairs replacing Suryadharma Ali who officially resigned after alleged corruption.
+On 7 December 2012, he was appointed to serve as Acting Minister of Youth and Sports replacing Andi Mallarangeng, following Andi's resignation over alleged corruption case of the Hambalang sports facility construction project in Bogor, West Java, being succeeded by Roy Suryo.
+On 28 May 2014, he was also appointed Acting Minister of Religious Affairs replacing Suryadharma Ali who officially resigned after alleged corruption.
 He was soon replaced by Lukman Hakim Saifuddin who was officially inaugurated by the President on 9 June 2014.

 On December 13, 2019, President Joko Widodo appointed Laksono and 8 others to become members of the Presidential Advisory Council with Wiranto as chairman.